The Chicken Hawks Want War With Iran

 It’s been quite a week for such figures.
 The United States has a clear path to peace, and perhaps even to Kamala Harris’s election, by stopping Israel’s war in Gaza.
 It’s obvious that Joe Biden isn’t doing enough to make that happen: while he sometimes whines about what Israel is doing, he keeps the supply of money and weapons flowing its way.
 If he were to cut off all military support to Israel, this metastasizing war would end.
 But the hardcore Iran chicken hawks don’t see the situation that way.
 To them, Biden is already doing too much to pursue peace.
 They have penned op-eds, written press releases, gone on national television, and tweeted, some of the safest known strategies for confronting our nation’s supposed enemies.

 Pennsylvania’s Democratic governor, Josh Shapiro — who thankfully was not chosen as Kamala Harris’s running mate, though he was seriously considered — once falsely claimed that he volunteered for the Israeli army, a boast that he had to walk back this summer after the Philadelphia Inquirer exposed it as a lie.
 Such embarrassing incidents haven’t humbled him, however, and he continues to weigh on the Middle East.
 This week, Shapiro, a rising star in the Democratic Party, went on Fox News and insisted, “We need to be strong against Iran.”
 He called Iran “no one’s friend in the peaceful world.”
-He didn’t say how specifically we should be “strong,” but by coming on Fox News and using these words, the idea of a forceful military response was implied.
+He didn’t say how specifically we should be “strong,” but by coming on Fox News and using these words, he implied the idea of a forceful military response.

 Predictably and even more disturbingly, since it’s probably taken more seriously, the bipartisan think tank United Against Nuclear Iran (UANI) has been echoing this reckless view all week.
 Led by former Florida governor Jeb Bush, who registered for the draft but then, when he had a choice, did not volunteer for Vietnam, and former George W. Bush administration official Mark Wallace, UANI also has an advisory board, which represents a who’s who of the foreign policy establishment (chicken) hawks, including Vietnam combat-avoider John Bolton but also less extreme figures like Graham Allison (a formidable Cold Warrior of both the Reagan and Clinton administrations, as well as Harvard’s Kennedy School, the CIA, and other major imperialist institutions); Obama, Clinton, and Bush administration alum Dennis Ross; and centrist intellectual Walter Russell Mead (Mead was once the Henry A. Kissinger Senior Fellow at the US Council on Foreign Relations).